maniospas/SocialGraphMining/README.md

 ### Instantiating the graph miner
 Graph mining capabilities start from a contextual ego network instance.
-If such an instance is not available, it can be created when the application starts using the following code:
+If such an instance is not available, it can be created when the application starts with the following code:

 ```java
 import eu.h2020.helios_social.core.contextualegonetwork.ContextualEgoNetwork;